2021-22 Summer Studentships

 The project opportunities.

-We currently have two project opportunities with the Institute for Innovation and Improvement (i3), and will have more opportunities come later on (pending funding).
+We currently have the following summer studentship opportunities.
 Please apply early even if the following opportunities do not align with your skills, as there may be other opportunities coming up that would be suitable.

 Museum of Meaningful Moments